Abdulmumin1/yaqeen.me/src/routes/blog/posts/affordable-altenative-for-website-analytics.md

 ### The Technical Bits You'll Care About

-- <2kb script size (your users won't even notice it)
+- Less than 2kb script size (your users won't even notice it)
 - No cookies (GDPR-friendly)
 - First-party data collection (no third-party trackers)